bu3alwa/dog-company/README.md

 =============================== Update 07/14 ===================================

 - Comment system now working.
-Just need to style it to our liking.
+Just need to style it to our liking
 - Style.css import now differs from old method.
-Will update once everything is set.
+Will update once everything is set
-- Login Dropdown halfway done on the wordpress side.
+- Login Dropdown halfway done on the wordpress side
-- info dropdown part stylized.
+- info dropdown part stylized

 =============================== Update 10/13 ===================================

-- Damn time flys.
+- Damn time flys
 - Updated some forum styling issue that could help you out in forum-border.css

 =============================== Update 11/01 ===================================